jknightlab/Enhancer-RNA/README.md

 The strandedness of the directional total RNA-seq reads was extracted using Samtools, and the normalised bidirectional bedgrapgh files were generated using Bedtools and Bedops, and visualised through the WashU Epigenome Browser.

-This code has been tested on Python 3.6, and includes a number of Python scripts and Python/R Jupyter notebooks.
-Please set up a conda environment, install the packages listed in the `requirements.txt` file, and also install the R kernel for Jupyter notebook.
+This code has been tested on a Univa Grid Engine (UGE) batch-queuing system.
+Please set up a conda environment for runnin in a desktop, install the packages listed in the `requirements.txt` file, and also install the R kernel for Jupyter notebook.

 ## Example commands:

 ```
-sh ./data.sh
+qsub ./data.sh

 ```
 ##